 - Connect to the Session Manager

-- Close the connection
+- · Close the connection

-- Modify callbacks
+- · Modify callbacks

 - Set, delete, and retrieve Session Manager properties

-- Interact with the user
+- · Interact with the user

 - Request a "Save Yourself"

 - Request a "Save Yourself Phase 2"

 - Complete a "Save Yourself"

-- Use Smc informational functions
+- · Use Smc informational functions

-- Handle Errors
+- · Handle Errors

-5.1.
 Connecting to the Session Manager

-To open a connection with a session manager, use SmcOpenConnection.
+To open a connection with a session manager, use SmcOpenConnection

-SmcConn SmcOpenConnection(network_ids_list, context, xsmp_major_rev, xsmp_minor_rev, mask, callbacks, previous_id, client_id_ret, error_length, error_string_ret) char network ids list; SmPointer con SmPointer context ; int xsmp_majo int xsmp_major_rev; x - int xsmp_minor_rev; unsigned long SmcCallbacks char previous char client int error_leng char error_st endi error_si network_ids_list Specifies the network ID(s) of the session manager. context A pointer to an opaque object or NULL.
-Used to determine if an ICE connection can be shared (see below). xsmp_major_rev The highest major version of the XSMP the application supports. xsmp_minor_rev The highest minor version of the XSMP the application supports (for the specified xsmp_major_rev). mask A mask indicating which callbacks to register. callbacks The callbacks to register.
-These callbacks are used to respond to messages from the session manager. previous_id The client ID from the previous session. client_id_ret The client ID for the current session is returned. error_length Length of the error_string_ret argument passed in. error_string_ret Returns a null-terminated error message, if any.
-The error_string_ret argument points to user supplied memory.
-No more than error_length bytes are used.
+SmcConn SmcOpenConnection(network\ids\list, context, xsmp\major\rev, callbacks, previous\id, client id ret, xsmp minor rev, mask, error length, error string ret); network ids list Specifies the network ID(s) of the session manager. context A pointer to an opaque object or NULL.
+Used to determine if an ICE connection can be shared (see below [6]).
+The highest major version of the XSMP the application supports. xsmp\major\rev The highest minor version of the XSMP the application supports xsmp\minor\rev (for the specified xsmp\major\rev).
+A mask indicating which callbacks to register. mask The callbacks to register.
+These callbacks are used to respond to callbacks messages from the session manager.
+The client ID from the previous session. previous\id The client ID for the current session is returned. client\id\ret error\length Length of the error\string\ret argument passed in.